 Huether's goal with such large-scale sculptures is to create a lasting impact on the world around him.
 Projects have included art installations for private corporations, airports, transportation centers, parking garages, hotels, universities, hospitals, recreation centers, civic buildings, libraries, and museums.
 Huether has received more than 70 public art commissions and more than 175 private commissions in the last 33 years.

 Blooming Spire Sculpture by Jeff Zischke

 Blooming Spire light sculpture brightened the skies when presented to the public on January 29th, 2019.
 Blooming Spire was designed and installed by Jeff Zischke, an artist and designer who has achieved international exposure and recognition.

 Zischke explores the cutting edge of sculpture, public art, mixed media and urban transformation.
 The cast fiberglass shapes are derived from the desert blooms and have a faceted texture with a frosted finish so they transmit, reflect and refract prismatic light.

 The Blooming Spire is based on the organic shapes of some of Arizona’s indigenous desert plants, including the blooms and leaves of several different plants.
 An essential element of the sculpture is its nighttime lighting.
 Not only acting as a beacon for passersby in their cars, but its beauty can be appreciated when experienced up close.

 Artists's Presentations and Feedback

-The Arts Commission invited the public to provide feedback at two meetings, September 14 and 20, and on the website regarding public art along Happy Valley Road at Lake Pleasant Parkway and at 83rd Ave.
+The Arts Commission invited the public to provide feedback at two meetings, September 14 and 20, 2018, and on the website regarding public art along Happy Valley Road at Lake Pleasant Parkway.

-Project: Happy Valley Road & Lake Pleasant Parkway
+Location: Happy Valley Road at Lake Pleasant Parkway

 For this location, Jeff Zischke's concept has been approved by Mayor and Council.
 The artwork is expected to be installed this summer.
 Watch Zischke's presentation